JPS-GER/ComfyUI_JPS-Nodes/README.md

 __SDXL__
 * SDXL - Resolutions: Optimized for a small node size with only one dropdown input and width + height outputs - AFAIK the smallest node that allows you to pick the resolutions recommended for SDXL.
 * SDXL - Basic Settings: Includes "SDXL - Resolutions" and some other values you need for most SDXL workflows in a single node.
 * SDXL - Additional Settings: Additional settings used in some of my workflows (upscaler, face fix, etc.)
+* SDXL - Recommended Resolution Calc: Changes Resolution values to the closest recommended SDXL resolution.

 __MATH__
 * Math - Resolution Multiply: Multiply width and height values by a defined factor (useful for SDXL workflows, it's recommended to use factor 2 for CLIPTextEncodeSDXL nodes)
 * Math - Largest Integer: Input two INT values, get the higher one - useful to find larger size of an image
+* Math - Multiply Int Int: Multiply two integer values, output as Integer and Float
+* Math - Multiply Int Float: Multiply integer and float value, output as Integer and Float
+* Math - Multiply Float Float: Multiply two float values, output as Integer and Float

 __SWITCHES__
 * Switch - Generation Mode: Switch between TXT2IMG and IMG2IMG - useful in combiantion with latent image switch nodes, TXT2IMG will automatically set the image strength to zero.
 * Switch - Generation Mode 4in1: Switch between TXT2IMG, IMG2IMG, Canny and Depth - adds Control Net Canny and Control Net Depth to the 2in1 switch.
 * Switch - Revision Mode: Turn ON/OFF and finetune Revision through a single node.
 * Switch - IP Adapter Mode: Turn ON/OFF and finetune IP Adapter through a single node.

+__Menu__
+* Menu - Sampler Scheduler: Can be used as menu item, but also allows you to redirect sampler and scheduler, which is not possible with "reroute" nodes.

 # Credits